Contact Steve Rich at

 His first book The Migration of Monty Stevens is based on his study of the Monarch butterfly in Mexico.
 It was published as part of the University of Alabama Integrated Science book, Cycles.
 Published indepently, this book is the center of Steve's school presentations, "The Butterfly Man."

-Steve has been a published author for more than 10 years, most recently writing for NSTA Press.
-As a result, he has been in demand to give keynote speeches at school systems, conferences, banquets,universities, and local schools all over Georgia, as well as in Alabama, Arkansas, Missouri and Texas.
-Steve loves to meet teachers, and will be signing books at all of NSTA's conferences this year (2012).
+Steve has been a published author for more than 20 years, most recently writing for NSTA Press.
+As a result, he has been in demand to give keynote speeches at school systems, conferences, banquets,universities, and local schools all over Georgia, as well as in Alabama, Arkansas,Connecticut, Florida, Missouri and Texas.
+Steve loves to meet teachers, and will be conducting presentations at NSTA's sciencel conferences in 2022.
+NSTA's National Conference on Science Education in Chicago, March 12-15, 2015, launched the national sales of Steve's NSTA Kids books, Mrs. Carter's Butterfly Garden and My Schoolyard Garden.

 Write to Steve - bflywriter@comcast.net